Vantablack

 Vantablack is a class of super-black coatings with total hemispherical reflectances (THR) below 1% in the visible spectrum.
-The name is a portmanteau of the acronym VANTA (vertically aligned nanotube arrays) and black.
+The name is a compound of the acronym VANTA (vertically aligned nanotube arrays) and black.

 The original Vantablack coating was grown from a chemical vapour deposition process (CVD) and is claimed to be the "world's darkest material", absorbing up to 99.965% of visible light measured perpendicular to the material.
 The coatings are unique in that they are super-black and retain uniform light absorption from almost all viewing angles.
 Original CVD Vantablack is no longer manufactured for commercial applications as it has been superseded by Vantablack spray coatings that offer similar optical performance in key parts of the electromagnetic spectrum.

 History

 Ben Jensen, founder and CTO of Surrey NanoSystems, invented the coatings, which were publicly unveiled in July 2014, and eventually commercialized by the scientific team from Surrey NanoSystems.

 Early development occurred at the National Physical Laboratory in the UK; the term "Vanta" was coined later in its development.
 As a light-absorbing chemical, the name "VANTABLACK" is trademarked by Surrey NanoSystems Limited, and is referenced in three patents registered in the United States Patent and Trademark Office.

 Surrey NanoSystems coats customer parts at its site in the UK; it also supplies a paint for commercial application.
-Several other firms also distribute vertically aligned nanotube arrays, including NanoLab, Santa Barbara Infrared, and others.
+Several other firms also distribute vertically aligned nanotube arrays, including NanoLab and Santa Barbara Infrared.